SomyaSCData/connect-ai-agentic-operations-command-center/TROUBLESHOOTING.md

 Resolution:
 - Use claude-3-haiku for discovery.
 - Limit all queries to 50 rows.
-- Reduce Max Output Tokens if needed.
+- Reduce Max Output Tokens if necessary.

 ---